SuleimanFarah/sunpy/GSOC-2016-hemant27.md

 **23 August – 29 August**

-This is not the end,I will be continuously involved in the community .
+This is not the end,I will be continuously involved in the community contributing to its development.